sap-tutorials/Tutorials/tutorials/hana-webide-dt-getting-started-5/hana-webide-dt-getting-started-5.md

 END;
 ```

-> Note: The declaration of `varAgedDate` at the beginning dynamically gives a year prior to today's date.
+> The declaration of `varAgedDate` at the beginning dynamically gives a year prior to today's date.
 As well, it ensures that each data modification statement is referencing the same date value and does not change through out the execution of the stored procedure.
 Otherwise, an execution during midnight might produce unexpected results.
 The `INSERT` and `DELETE` statements are executed in a **specific order** to comply with the declared foreign key relationship between the in-memory `ORDERS_CS` and `LINEITEM_CS` tables.

 ![Create Procedure 2](assets/hana-webide-dt-getting-started-5-c98f1481.png)